-RV leveling blocks are still a must-bring accessory (unless you only camp at perfectly level RV resorts) :-).
+Even if your RV has auto-leveling jacks (like ours), RV leveling blocks are still a must-bring accessory (unless you only camp at perfectly level RV resorts) :-).

 This is especially true in campsites where the back of the rig will be lower than the front of the rig.
 Auto-Leveling jacks can’t and shouldn’t lift the rear wheels of your RV off the ground as your real wheels keep your RV in place with the parking brake.

 I get around this by stacking a few blocks, then backing onto them. it’s important that you have enough blocks to support all 4 rear wheels if you have a Class-C or a Class-A RV.